code-not-found/code-not-found.github.io/_pages/spring-ws-tutorials.md

 ---
-title: "Spring Web Services"
+title: "Spring WS Tutorials"
-permalink: /spring-ws/
+permalink: /spring-ws-tutorials
-excerpt: "Step-by-step tutorials on Spring-WS"
+excerpt: "Detailed step-by-step tutorials on how to use Spring Web Services."
 date: 2017-04-18
-modified: 2017-04-18
+last_modified_at: 2017-04-18
 ---

 <figure>